What first time homebuyers need to know about homeowners insurance when shopping for a policy to protect their new investment - their first house.

 Since there are so many options and so many variables, doing your research is vital.
 We recommend that you speak to a local independent agent.

-Since they're local, they will be familiar with unique perils and potential problems in your area.
+Since they're local, they'll be familiar with unique perils and potential problems in your area.
 And since they're independent, they have more flexibility.
 Independent agents are less likely to sell you a policy that isn't the right fit.

 It’s important to assess what needs fixing up on your new home.
 Do this before deciding which type of homeowner’s coverage to invest in.